9 Best Online Course Platforms (2023) – Which Is Top Dog?

 - The platform isn’t suited if you want to scale past 50k email subscribers because that’s the max email recipients

-- There isn’t as much customization as other platforms
+- There isn’t as much customization as on other platforms

 Who Is Podia Best For?